CubicActivity/ProductsPHP/README.md

 2. Extract the files
 3. Install xampp (if you dont have it)
 4. In the phpmyadmin dashboard import the sql to a database called testingdb
-5. Put the other files in the htdocs folder
+5. Put the extracted folder in the htdocs folder